 Drinkers between the ages of 15 and 23 who combine alcohol & energy drinks are 4x more likely to binge drink.

-In the fall of 2010, 16 students at Ramapo College in New Jersey were hospitalized for severe alcohol intoxication after consuming a heavily caffeinated malt liquor beverage called Four Loko.
+Sixteen students at Ramapo College in New Jersey were hospitalized for severe alcohol intoxication after consuming a heavily caffeinated malt liquor beverage called Four Loko in the fall of 2010.
 Not long after, nine college students in Washington State also became ill and landed in the hospital after drinking the fruit-flavored beverage, which is equivalent to four beers and two Red Bulls and is nicknamed “blackout in a can.”